How Fire Chiefs Make the Budget Case for AI to City Administrators

 How Norfolk, MA FD Thinks About Data and Decision-Making

-Fire Chief Erron Kinney of Norfolk, MA FD leads with a philosophy that is directly relevant here.
-Kinney is clear that the success of his department is not dependent on him alone — it depends on having the right information available to the right people at the right time.
+Fire Chief Erron Kinney of Norfolk, MA FD leads with a people-first philosophy.
+He is clear that the success of the department is not dependent on him alone; it rests on the people he is responsible for.

 That framing applies directly to budget justification.
 A chief who can walk into a city administrator’s office with accurate, current data on overtime exposure, staffing patterns, and NERIS compliance burden is not asking for a favor.
 They are presenting operational intelligence that the city should want the chief to have.

-The problem for most fire chiefs is that the data exists — in RMS, in payroll, in scheduling systems — but it takes hours to compile and is often incomplete or out of date by the time it reaches the budget meeting.
+The problem for most fire chiefs is that the data exists but it takes hours to compile and is often incomplete or out of date by the time it reaches the budget meeting.

 What to Put in a One-Page AI Business Case for Your City Manager